 Assess your gratitude and begin a healthier life today.

 Thursday, November 11, 2010

 Coaching questions bring out the most brilliant revelations from the clients I have the pleasure to work with.
-Many are not even aware when his or her brilliance pops out.
+Many are not even aware when his or her brilliance until they surface.

 I was having a discussion with a strong and intelligent woman on the issue of “expectations” and she said “I am the only one who lives in my perceived reality and there are going to be certain things and/or times when what I think should or want to happen in my reality maybe not even feasible for the rest of the world.”

 I found this statement to be so profound.
 Perception is the gateway to your mind and your mind's tools for collecting life data.
 Perception filters everything from external life to internal life.

 4 Tips for Changing your perceptual filters

 Make sure that your mindset is aligned and balanced for the change you are desiring and working for.
 A doubtful, negative, or unrealistic mindset will not allow a positive mindset to flourish.